 Your AC system uses a chemical refrigerant to transfer heat within your house outside.
 This makes your residence cool and comfy.
 The kind of refrigerant used in residential air conditioner has been modified a couple of times as time has passed, following technology advances and environmental concerns.

-All new home air conditioners use R410a, also referred to as Puron.
+All new home air conditioners in Columbus uses R410a, also referred to as Puron.
 But this refrigerant will subsequently no longer be made.
-This is a result of a sustained concentration on limiting chemicals known to impact the environment.
+This is a result of a sustained concentration on limiting chemicals known to negatively impact the environment.

 To understand the “why” that drives cooling restrictions, it’s helpful to put it into perspective.
 Two-thirds of the 128.5 million residences in the United States have cooling systems, according to the U.S. Department of Energy.

 But it’s not actually the air conditioning system itself, or even its cooling capabilities.